syncfusion-content/flutter-docs/Flutter/chart/appearance.md

 ---
 layout: post
-title: Customizing the appearance of Essential Syncfusion Flutter Chart
+title: Customizing the appearance of Syncfusion Flutter Charts
 description: Learn how to customize the appearance of Chart.
 platform: flutter
 control: Chart